pjchung/pjchung.github.io/syllabus/syllabus.md

 ### Section 16: Trauma and Emergency Care
 * The Initial Assessment and Resuscitation of the Trauma Patient
 * Airway Management in the Trauma Patient
-* The Surgeonâs Use of Ultrasound in Thoracoabdominal Trauma
+* The Surgeon's Use of Ultrasound in Thoracoabdominal Trauma
 * **Emergency Department Thoracotomy**
 * The Management of Traumatic Brain Injury
 * Chest Wall Trauma, Pneumothorax and Hemothorax